 Tips for Getting Through a Period of Crate Rest With Your Dog

 Your dog might be prescribed crate rest by a veterinarian for several reasons.
-The two most common reasons I see are because of ACL tears or surgery, back surgery, or as conservative treatment for IVDD.
+The three most common reasons I see are because of ACL tears or surgery, back surgery, or as conservative treatment for IVDD.
 In our case, it was Gretel’s back issue that landed her in the clink.